-Fees for audit services for the 2007 and 2006 fiscal years were \$4,124,000 and \$3,554,000, respectively.
-These amounts include fees for professional services rendered by Ernst & Young LLP associated with the annual audit, the reviews of the Company's quarterly reports on Form 10-Q and the audit effectiveness of the Company's internal control over financial reporting for fiscal 2007, Securities and Exchange Commission registration statements and filings, and certain statutory audits required internationally.
+Fees for audit services for the 2008 and 2007 fiscal years were \$3,431,000 and \$4,124,000, respectively.
+These amounts include fees for professional services rendered by Ernst & Young LLP associated with the annual audit, the reviews of the Company's quarterly reports on Form 10-Q and the audit effectiveness of the Company's internal control over financial reporting, Securities and Exchange Commission registration statements and filings, and certain statutory audits required internationally.